ShamanicArts/llm-git-commit/README.md

 ## ❄️ NixOS installation via flakes

-Add the anifetch repo as a flake input:
+Add the llm-git-commit repo as a flake input:
 ```nix
 {
     inputs = {